 Child Support Lawyer in Richmond & Sugar Land TX

-At the Law Firm of Lester Van Slyke, Jr., we assist our clients with child support issues as well as any other matters related to family law, including divorce, child custody, visitation rights, property division and more.
-Serving parents of Richmond, Sugar Land and Fort Bend County, TX, Lester Van Slyke, Jr. will fight for the financial support your child needs and deserves.
+Van Slyke & Kestler Law Firm, we assist our clients with child support issues as well as any other matters related to family law, including divorce, child custody, visitation rights, property division and more.
+Serving parents of Richmond, Sugar Land and Fort Bend County, TX, our attorneys will fight for the financial support your child needs and deserves.

 Child support is based upon the Child Support Guidelines set forth by the Texas Legislature.
 The amount of child support to be paid is based on the adjusted gross income of the paying parent.
 The court will normally order the parent who does not have primary custody to pay child support to the other parent monthly.